tau2pi4u/train_auto_control/readme.md

 The track power and state of the switches are controlled by the arduino.

+## Setup
+Clone the repository and use the arduino ide to compile.
+If you end up moving the ino, make sure that the all the .h and .cpp files are moved to the same folder as the .ino file.

 ## I/O
 ### Inputs
 The arduino receives information about the state of the layout using 7 inputs.
 These are active low unless stated otherwise.